dferrero/matcher/README.md

 -h, --help      Displays help message and exit
--l, --log       Set log file to be checked against regexs -re             Set regex file where are stored all regex to test -r              Set an unique regex to test against the file instead of use a regex file
+-l, --log       Set log file to be checked against regexs -re             Set regex file where are stored all regex to test

-                Cannot be set at same time -r and -re -t              Test regex syntax.
+-t              Test regex syntax.
 If anyone is incorrect, the script dies -A              Print all regex in Arcsight format
 -d, detailed    Print one example of every regex with a match in JSON